xyproto/orbiton/README.md

     git config --global --unset core.editor

+## Generate code automatically

+* Make sure the `CHATGPT_API_KEY` environment variable is set.
+An API key can be aquired at [openai.com](https://platform.openai.com/account/api-keys).
+* Press return after writing ie. `!write a function that adds two numbers` or `// generate a function that adds two numbers`.
+* Watch the code being generated in front of your eyes, with syntax highlighting and everything.
+ChatGPT generates the code.
+* Press `Esc` to stop the code from being generated.

 ## Viewing man pages

 By setting the `MANPAGER` environment variable, it's possible to use `o` for viewing man pages: